ITV Spain - Getting Your Car's MOT In Spain

 A vehicle that doesn't have a valid ITV is illegal.
 It may not be safe to drive on the road and may also invalidate any insurance cover.

 Generally speaking, a foreign vehicle must have a legal ITV/MOT in the country in which it was registered.
 A foreign vehicle can have a full and legal ITV in Spain only if it has been correctly imported and has been transferred to Spanish plates.
 You can read more about this via our Importing a Car or Other Vehicle Into Spain.
+If you are driving your UK registered vehicle in Spain, you may want to read our other article, Driving Your UK Registered Car In Spain.

 Important: If a vehicle is in Spain for more than six months it is considered to be permanently imported and must be re-registered on Spanish plates.